Three

 as it ages.
 Just

-like bananas, some people like 'em barely ripe, firm and mild,
+like bananas, some people like 'em barely ripe, mild and firm,

-and some like 'em fully ripe, soft and pungent.
+and some like 'em fully ripe, pungent and soft.

 Although strictly a matter of personal taste, most experts would agree